-Letter to apparently unsuccessful tenderers (MF 1.2) Tenderers that are not being considered further in the evaluation stage because their bids are not the most competitive should at a minimum be informed of their position (with a summary of where their tenders were not as competitive as the winning tender) through the issue of a letter i.e. the Letter to Apparently Unsuccessful Tenderers (MF1.2).
-This letter is issued 14 days before the Letter of Acceptance is issued to the winning tenderer.
+Letter to apparently unsuccessful tenderers (MF 1.2) Tenderers that are not being considered further in the evaluation stage because their bids are not the most competitive should at a minimum be notified of their position (with a summary of where their tenders were not as competitive as the winning tender) through the issue of a letter.
+There are a suite of letters to be found on the Construction Procurement Reform website published under Pillar 1 - Model Forms - MF 1.2.
+Reply to the prompts provided and it will guide you to a suite of template notification letters suitable for most circumstances.
+For above threshold competitions the Letter to Apparently Unsuccessful Tenderers is issued 14 days where the notification is sent electronically or 16 days where sent by other means.
+This period, introduced by means of SI No 130 of 2010, is known as the Standstill and a contract may not be awarded until this period has elapsed.